Pervis Jackson

 Pervis Jackson (May 17, 1938 – August 18, 2008) was an American R&B singer, noted as the bass singer for The Spinners, and was one of the group's original members as well as their spokesman.

+He was a member of the Spinners from its formation in 1954 until his death in August 2008.

+The Spinners

-His deep timbered voice and calm swagger garnered him a reputation around town and the industry.
+The Spinners was formed circa 1954 at Lincoln High School in Ferndale, Michigan, just north of the Detroit border.
+The group had their first record deal when they signed with Tri-Phi Records in early 1961.
+His deep timbred voice and calm swagger garnered him a reputation around town and the industry.

+The Spinners are known for recording the songs It's a Shame and a disco cover of The Four Seasons 1966 song Working My Way Back to You.
+Jackson was perhaps best known for his line of "12:45" from the group's Billboard charting Top 10 hit "Games People Play", released in 1975.

+He was posthumously inducted into the Rock and Roll Hall of Fame in 2023 as a member of the Spinners.

+Personal life and death

 Jackson was born in New Orleans, Louisiana, but moved with his family at a very young age to the city of Detroit.
-Jackson was perhaps best known for his line of "12:45" from the group's Billboard charting Top 10 hit "Games People Play", released in 1975.

 Jackson was still a part of The Spinners up to his death from brain and liver cancer at the age of 70, in Detroit, Michigan, on August 18, 2008.
+He is buried in Woodlawn Cemetery on the city's North side.